expo/expo/docs/pages/eas-update/runtime-versions.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight'

-> EAS Update is currently available only to customers with an EAS subscription plan.
-[Sign up](https://expo.dev/accounts/[account]/settings/subscriptions).

 Runtime versions are a property that guarantees compatibility between a build's native code and an update.
 When a project is made into a build, the build will contain some native code that cannot be changed with an update.
 Therefore, an update must be compatible with a build's native code to run on the build.

 To illustrate how builds and updates interact, take a look at the following diagram: